-Bands are used to hold something stationary by affixing a band that is physically attached to the case to the object to be held.
-They can be of various sizes and styles but their operation is basically the same.
-They are usually made out of steel lined with friction paper and other friction enhancing compounds.
+Bands: Bands are used to hold something stationary by affixing a band that is physically attached to one part (normally the transmission case) to the object to be held.
+They can be of various sizes and styles but their operation remains the same.
+These bands are usually made out of steel lined with friction paper and other friction enhancing compounds.
 Common uses for bands is a forward gear band, and reverse band.
 These are found predominantly in transmissions using planetary gearsets.

 Friction Bands for Various Transmissions.

-These are used to drive members of a planetary gearset.
+Clutch Packs/Drums: These are used to drive members of a planetary gearset.
 They can be used in conjunction with one-way clutches (or sprags), or other devices to complete this task.
 The assembly itself consist of a drum, which is affixed to the one end of the object to be driven, steel plates and clutches, and a piston in the back of the assembly to force the clutches into the steel plates.
 This engages a gear or a planetary member to a shaft as long as pressure is applied.
-The steel plates spline to the drum, and the clutches spline to a shaft, or planetary member.
+The steel plates spline to a drum, and the clutches spline to a shaft or planetary member.
 If the outside of the drum is precision machined, a band could also hold this member stationary for certain gears to make the overall assembly much smaller.

 Clutch Disc (1), Steel Friction Surface (2), Return Spring/Wave Plate (3), Clutch Piston (4), Clutch Drum (5).

-This is a shock absorbing device.
-Accumulators are round in shape and usually 1/2-3 inches in size.
-It's job is to cushion the apply of a gearshift by allowing hydraulic pressure to press downward on it allowing the gearshift to feel more seamless.
+Accumulators: This is a shock absorbing device.
+Accumulators are round in shape and usually 1/2-2 inches in size.
+It's job is to cushion and delay the apply of a gearshift by allowing hydraulic pressure to press downward on it allowing the gearshift to feel more seamless or linear.
 It resists the oil apply pressure with spring pressure on the opposing side of the piston.
-The picture above shows the stock spring, and an aftermarket replacement metal rod to make gear changes quicker and reduce gear slippage by not allowing any movement at all.
-In some designs the throttle valve or a solenoid valve assembly can feed oil to the spring side of this piston, opposing transmission main line pressure.
-This helps engage the gear faster/harder during high load acceleration, and slower/softer when throttle is lower.
+The picture below shows an OE recoil spring, and an aftermarket replacement metal rod to make gear changes quicker and reduce gear slippage by not allowing any movement at all.
+In some designs, the throttle valve or a solenoid valve assembly can feed oil to the spring side of this piston, opposing transmission main line pressure.
+This also aids in engaging the gear faster/harder during high load acceleration, and slower/softer when throttle position is lower.

 Accumulator Piston, apply Spring, and aftermarket Rod.

-This is the complex hydraulic PCM of the transmission.
+Valve Body: This is the complex hydraulic PCM of the transmission.
 A series of hydraulic circuits that allow transmission fluid to flow to all the various circuits required by the transmission.
-In a factory setting, the valve body should not be field-serviced only replaced as a complete unit.
-Aftermarket kits that upgrade the spool valves and springs and other components such as accumulators to enhance performance are available.
+In a repair setting the valve body should not be field-serviced, only replaced as a complete unit.
+Aftermarket kits that upgrade the spool valves and springs and other components such as accumulators to enhance performance are commonly available.
 These can turn a traditional econo-box transmission into a high-performance unit.
 There are also correction kits available that can correct deficiencies or annoyances for the average user during a rebuild situation.
 Valve bodies are very specific to the year and model of transmission you have.
 The overwhelming majority of valve bodies can only be replaced with the same part number as the original.
 A select few can be adapted to fit different transmissions.
 This usually requires intense modification to the valve body and/or the casing itself.